Multiqubit Rydberg Gates for Quantum Error Correction: Multiqubit-controlled gates for measurement-free QEC

 We now look at two concrete examples, namely $\overline{\mathrm{CCZ}}$ gates and $\theta'$-$\overline{\mathrm{CCZ}}$ gates applied to three atoms arranged in a right triangle and three atoms arranged on a line.
 These geometries are likely to occur if atoms are placed on a square lattice, and individual atoms can be addressed with a Rydberg laser~\cite{radnaev2025universal}.
 We keep the interaction strength between nearest neighbours at $V_{\mathrm{nn}}/(\hbar \Omega_0) = 32$.
 The right triangle then corresponds to a next-nearest neighbour interaction strength of $V_{\mathrm{nnn}}/(\hbar \Omega_0) = 4$, and for the line we get $V_{\mathrm{nnn}}/(\hbar \Omega_0) = 0.5$.
 In both of these cases, the realization of the gate is more difficult than in the infinite blockade and the symmetric finite blockade cases because more constraints have to be fulfilled and more states are involved in the dynamics.
 We therefore expect the number of pulse parameters required to implement the gate to be higher than in the cases considered so far.
-This turns out to be true, as shown in Fig.~\ref{fig:CCZ_finiteV_combined}(b).
-We optimize pulses in the presence of Rydberg state decay to find the shortest possible Rydberg times $\Omega_0T_R$, using the antisymmetric ansatz~\eqref{eq:ansatz_sin}.
-We perform $8\times 10^4$ optimizations for each data point and choose the best run.
+This turns out to be true, as shown in the center and right panels of Fig.~\ref{fig:CCZ_finiteV_combined}(a).
 The plots show the Rydberg times $\Omega_0 T_R$ and the infidelities achievable in the presence of Rydberg decay for varying numbers of pulse parameters.
-We see that the pulses exhibit larger Rydberg times than in the symmetric case analyzed in Fig.~\ref{fig:CCZ_combined}.
+We see that the pulses exhibit larger Rydberg times than in the symmetric case analyzed in the left panel.
 Moreover, we observe that the $\theta'$-$\overline{\mathrm{CCZ}}$ gate can be implemented with fewer pulse parameters and smaller Rydberg times $\Omega_0 T_R$ than the traditional $\overline{\mathrm{CCZ}}$ gate.
 A comparison with Rydberg times of time-optimal CZ gates reveals that the $\theta'$-$\overline{\mathrm{CCZ}}$ gates discussed here exhibit values of $\Omega_0 T_R$ that are at most $\approx \!
 2.5$ times larger.
 These gates may thus be very useful for measurement-free QEC applied to atoms arranged in a lattice.
-The second and third plot of Fig.~\ref{fig:CCZ_finiteV_combined}(c) show the robustness of the gates indicated in panel (b) with respect to variations in interatomic distances.
+The second and third plots of Fig.~\ref{fig:CCZ_finiteV_combined}(b) show the robustness of the gates indicated in panel (a) with respect to variations in interatomic distances.
 The $\overline{\mathrm{CCZ}}$ gates are much more sensitive in this regard than the gate in the symmetric configuration with a strong blockade.
 Furthermore, one observes that the $\theta'$-$\overline{\mathrm{CCZ}}$ gates are more robust than the full $\overline{\mathrm{CCZ}}$ gates.
-Variations in interatomic distances may be caused by variations of the exact tweezer positions, or by forces between atoms excited to Rydberg states.
+Variations in interatomic distances may be caused by variations of the exact tweezer positions or by forces between atoms excited to Rydberg states.
 In the strong blockade regime, joint Rydberg excitations are highly suppressed.
 However, in the linear atomic configuration considered here, the two outermost atoms do not block each other.
 We therefore expect distance variations to be particularly present in this setup.
 For three atoms on a line, a large sensitivity of a gate to variations in the interaction strength may thus result in poor gate performance~\cite{kazemi2025multiqubit}.